guerreropaula/synthetic-corpus-ca-es/README.md

 For detailed documentation see [data/README.md](data/README.md), [scripts/README.md](scripts/README.md), and [corpus/README.md](corpus/README.md).

-> Please note that the original texts belong to their respective authors and are distributed according to the licensing conditions of the source corpus.
-The compiled dataset and code in this repository are provided for research purposes.
+> The original texts remain the property of their respective authors and are distributed under the licensing terms of the CTILC corpus.
+The compiled dataset and code are provided for research purposes.